js2me/react-simple-loadable/README.md

 # React Simple Loadable HOC

-This is simple ErrorBoundary component
+This is simple loadable component based on Class React Component

 ## Usage